ianklatzco/Dimchat-server/README.md

 Good question!
 Luckily, commands are pretty simple to set up and register to the server.
 You'll want to start by creating a class for your command.
 Let's create a command to get a client's IP address.
 All commands must implement the interface RunCommand.
 If you're using and IDE, you should be able to quickly add all abstract methods from it.
 The execute(Commander, String[] args) method is called when the command is run.
 The Commander (person sending command) will be sent the usage() String if execute(Commander, String[]) returns false.
 To register the command, you must modify the method registerCommands() in class Server by adding the new command.

+First, create the command.
+Make sure it implements the RunCommand interface.

 ```java
 public class CommandGetIP implements RunCommand
 {